ajberkley/cl-binary-store/benchmarking.md

 ## Specialized vectors and arrays

 cl-binary-store does good work on specialized vectors.
 It's just blitting the underlying store to whatever your target is, so hard to beat.
-This is on my laptop, so.
+This is very much a reason to use cl-binary-store --- not only is it faster and smaller than the competition

     CL-BINARY-STORE> (test-on-data (long-list-of-big-ub8-vectors))
     HYPERLUMINAL-MEM